 The poster available from Astrography is a revitalized version of the poster created by Boeing in 1968 to show the technical side of the Apollo mission.
 It has been recreated on the basis of data analysis from multiple sources, such as the official manuals and sketches available in the NASA archives.
-In addition, the poster was supplemented with many interesting data, such as the operating parameters of the engines of each of the Saturn V rocket stages and the Apollo spacecraft based on data for the Apollo 11 mission.
+In addition, the poster was supplemented with many interesting data, such as the Apollo 11 mission event list and timeline.

-- Fine Art: archival paper, with a noble structure visible, museum class fine art print with 25mm white passe partout on each side.
+- Fine Art: archival paper, with a noble structure visible, museum class fine art print with 15 mm white-passe partout on each side.

 - Poster: high quality poster paper without a longevity certificate (15 mm white passe-partout).

 Left: The creator of Saturn V, Wernher von Braun standing in the background with a rocket that was being prepared for the historic Apollo 11 mission.

 Right: 9:32 EDT, July 16, 1969, the Apollo 11 mission carried by the Saturn V rocket takes off towards the Moon.
 Credits: NASA